metapolator/metapolator/specimen,-and-glyph-interaction.md

 Users can select whole lines at the same time, and point wherever they want to check the width and/or sidebearings, or take action:

 ![](http://mmiworks.net/metapolator/horscrape.png)

+**rule**: width changes are propagated to all selected characters, on a proportional basis.

 ##### keeping it together
 We can do some educated guessing based on the existing sidebearings, to offer users to propagate sidebearing updates to similarly spaced glyphs.